West Garfield Park, Chicago: Government and infrastructure

 The United States Postal Service operates the Mary Alice Henry Post Office at 4222 West Madison Street.

 Bethel New Life, Inc. is a main community service provider to the area.

+The Chicago Tool Library is headquartered in the area.

 Transportation

 Two of the Chicago Transit Authority's train lines, the Blue Line and the Green Line, serve this neighborhood.
 The Green Line has an elevated station at Pulaski, and the Blue Line has a station in the median of the Eisenhower Expressway, also at Pulaski.

 Crime

 The neighborhood's 21 murders in 2014 occurred at a rate of 116 per 100,000, giving this neighborhood the highest murder rate in Chicago.
 In a city that sees 2,000 shootings per annum, they occur in West Garfield Park at a rate of 411 per 100,000.

 In 2016, the violence increased further, with a total of 31 murders, resulting in a murder rate of 172 per 100,000.
 Additionally, at least 172 people were shot during 2016, resulting in a shooting rate of 950 per 100,000 people.